If the title sounds drastic, it’s meant to be. We must get water, or we die.

 Don’t underestimate the importance of water’s place in your preparedness endeavors.
 That’s the message Daisy Luther conveys in The Prepper’s Water Survival Guide.
 If you’re breathing, you’d better know how and where to get water.

 This week Daisy is my guest on DestinySurvival Radio.
-I would have featured her before now, but she moved this summer and was without Internet for a while.
+I would have featured her before now, but she moved this summer (as this is being written) and was without Internet for a while.
 I’m delighted that we were finally able to get together for our conversation.

 Meeting Miss Daisy

 If you’ve looked for prepping information online for any length of time, Daisy will be no stranger to you.
 You’ve probably come across something she’s written.
 She’s knowledgeable on a variety of preparedness topics.
 Maybe you’ve been on her Web site and even subscribe to her newsletter.